w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 I opted to use [CSS multi-column layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns) as a simple and robust way of creating the three columns needed for the desktop dropdown.
 I was keen to keep the CSS as light as possible given the amount of HTML.

 I won't go into details here, as it is probably worthy of a separate post, but in our [front end standards document](https://w3c.studio24.net/docs/front-end-standards) we agreed to consider internationalization (i18n) in the front-end build.
-So I needed to use [CSS logical properties](https://rtlstyling.com/posts/rtl-styling#css-logical-properties) where possible and tread carefully when using directional declarations such as `margin-left` etc.
+So I needed to use [CSS logical properties](https://rtlstyling.com/posts/rtl-styling#css-logical-properties) where possible and tread carefully when using directional declarations such as `margin-left` by providing equivalent declarations for right-to-left languages.

 ### Adding JavaScript for interactions